Arts and Social Sciences

 The ' Dark Ages' are frequently referenced as source material in the modern day: from film and TV (both historical and fantasy) to political rhetoric.
 But how accurate is our understanding of the period?
 In this elective, you will meet four figures from the medieval period and discuss some of the key issues their lives embodied - power, conflict, belief, and gender.
 You will gain a sense of the true breadth and complexity of the middle ages, learn how to critically analyse historical sources, and think about the relationship between Western history and contemporary culture.

-Jennifer is the Writing Adviser for postgraduate researchers at the University of Glasgow, working with PhD students from across all disciplines.
+Jennifer is Deputy Head of SLD with responsibility for the Arts & Humanities, Social Sciences and International students.
 Her PhD is in early medieval history.
 Her research focuses on religious change in late sixth and early seventh century Francia, reassessing documentary and archaeological evidence, and employing alternative theoretical models to understand how and why religious beliefs and behaviour changed.

 Joanna is the Researcher Development Manager, overseeing the skills programme for PhD students at the University of Glasgow.
 Joanna came to Glasgow as an undergraduate and decided she never wanted to leave, ultimately staying for her doctoral research.
 Her PhD examined what was valued, normative, and recognisable in the visionary landscape of women in twelfth-century England, using Christina of Markyate as a case study.